Logo of a bird

 This introductory course uses a combination of direct teaching, guidance and study of ancient Sufi teachings with emphasis on exploring the Enneagram of personalities and the spiritual aspects of the Enneagram.

-The course is led by initiated Sufi teacher, clinical psychologist and the Founder and Director of the Australian Centre for Sufism and Irfanic Studies, Fleur Nassery Bonnin.
+The course is led by initiated Sufi teacher, psychologist and the Founder and Director of the Australian Centre for Sufism and Irfanic Studies, Fleur Nassery Bonnin.

 The Enneagram